 - Support to the University's strategic planning initiatives (programmatic, financial, and physical) from the perspective of space needs

 - Assistance to the schools/colleges in developing Academic Space Plans required for all capital projects

 - Priority recommendations for space improvement and capital projects through analyzing the campus facilities needs, developing proposals and recommendations while adhering to the campus master plan of the University.

-In addition to the annual space survey, the Office of Campus Planning will conduct its own space survey on an as needed basis.
+In addition to the annual space survey, the Office of Capital Planning & Project Management will conduct its own space survey on an as needed basis.